playframework/play-samples/play-scala-streaming-example/README.md

 # play-streaming-scala

-This is an example Play template that demonstrates Streaming with Server Sent Events or Comet, using Akka Streams.
+This is an example Play template that demonstrates Streaming with Server Sent Events or Comet, using Pekko Streams.

 Please see the documentation at: